 A "Driver Responsibility Assessment" (DRA) is a monetary penalty imposed by the New York State DMV on drivers with certain convictions.
 The DMV will mail the bill for this assessment to your home after your case has been concluded and it must be paid in addition to fines, surcharges, and other penalties from the courts.

-The DMV will send you a bill for a driver responsibility assessment if:
+The DMV will send you a DRA bill if: